uknamboodiri/password-checker/README.md

 Modern application like netflix, fb, twitter, google all use "k anonymity", to know who you are and probably will never need to re-identify you but at the same time the data remains useful for their platform.

-We will first encrypt the password to SHA1 submit first 5-chars and use "k anonymity".
+We first encrypt the password to SHA1 submit first 5-chars and use "k anonymity".
 If the API returns a list of records matching first 5-chars, we could then locally compare and count number of occurances.

 That ways, we never submit our password to any website/API and we do everything locally.